3top1a/alkoholiq/README.md

 // This prints `99`
 printf(c)

-// Raw Brainfuck
-// This should only be used in the standard library, e.g. input(), not in user code
-// If this project succeeds it's ultimate goal, basm will be the only function from
-// the compiler except math, and all other functions will be written in alkoholiq basm("<>+-")

 // Iterators work like in Rust
 // For simplicity, if the iterator is a single number it is still ran for ch in input_array {